idaholab/TMAP8/doc/content/verification_and_validation/ver-1kc-2.md

 \text{H}_2 + \text{T}_2 \leftrightarrow 2\text{HT}
 \end{equation}

+The reaction rate for this reaction is defined as:
 The diffusion process for each species in the two enclosures can be expressed by

 \begin{equation}